News

 IOM Brings Together Over 70 African Youth to Engage on Human Mobility in the Context of Climate Change

-Over 70 young men and women from 37 African countries will gather in Nairobi on 16 and 17 August to discuss the challenges and good practices of climate-induced mobility as well as opportunities for youth engagement on migration, environment and climate change across the continent.
+Over 70 youth representatives from 37 African countries will gather in Nairobi on 16 and 17 August to discuss the challenges and good practices of climate-induced mobility as well as opportunities for youth engagement on migration, environment and climate change across the continent.

 The youth engagement forum – hosted by the International Organization for Migration (IOM) – will help the youth develop key messages for the ‘Global Youth Statement’ ahead of the Africa Climate Summit and Africa Climate Week hosted by the Government of Kenya and the African Union in Nairobi in September.
 These key messages will also give young people a chance to make their voices heard at the COP28, in Dubai, United Arab Emirates in November.